-If you haven’t made homemade caramel sauce before, you need to do it as soon as possible.
-With this recipe, you’ll be armed with all the tips and tricks you need to make a foolproof, buttery treat in minutes.
+If you haven't made homemade caramel sauce before, you need to do it as soon as possible.
+With this recipe, you'll be armed with all the tips you need to make a buttery treat in minutes.
 You'll want to eat it by the spoonful!

 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.